sodascience/awesome-citizen-science-nl/data/README.md

 # Citizen Science Projects Dataset Specifications

+The dataset contains citizen science projects in the Netherlands.
+Citizen science is scientific work that citizens completely or partially conduct themselves on a voluntary basis.
+Professional researchers often provide instructions and guidance, but they are not the main collectors of the data.
+Alongside project names, the dataset includes supplementary information regarding a description of the project, its organizers, location, duration, data accessibility, and links to the main project information and data if applicable.
+This document contains a technical specification of the dataset.

 ## Data availability

 The list of Citizen Science projects is available in various formats.
 This makes the reuse